Chapter 6 Spatial Varying Coefficient Models

 For these reasons, the MGWR has been recommended as the default GWR.
 MGWR plus an OLS regression provides solid basis for making a decision to use a GWR and for determining the variation predictor variable to response variable relationships: the MGWR bandwidths indicate their different scales.
 A standard GWR should only be used in circumstances where all the predictors are found to have the same bandwidth.

-There are a number of long standing conceptual criticisms of GWR / MGWR that are described in full in Comber et al. (2023) and summarised elsewhere Comber et al. (2022):
+Additionally GAMs based SVCs with GP splines address a number of long standing criticisms of GWR based approaches, heat are described in full in Comber et al. (2023) and summarised in Comber, Harris, and Brunsdon (2024):

-• GWR and MGWR also suffer from an absence of a generic framework for any form of Geographically Weighted model and a clear theoretical framework
+• GWR and MGWR suffer from a lack of generic framework and a clear theoretical model

 • MGWR has no options for handling or penalizing collinearity, down-weighting outliers, handling heteroskedastic and autocorrelated error terms.